Conference key agreement in a quantum network

+Quantum networking studies usually assume a basic universal building block, for example the `ring' network from which larger networks can be constructed.
+A common feature of these building blocks is that they allow arbitrary pairs of nodes to share Bell pairs via network coding routines, which distill sub-graphs from a network via local measurements and the discarding of non-participating network nodes.
+The six-node quantum network we implement, Figure~\ref{fig:expperimentalTechnique}~(a), shares several features with the universal ring network, allowing us to directly compare GHZ-based QCKA and the Bell-pair-based 2QKD.
+We experimentally constructed the 6-photon network via a linear optics setup consisting of telecom-wavelength photon-pair sources and polarisation optics, see Methods for details.

-We adopt the graph state formalism~\cite{hein_multiparty_2004} to represent the six-photon state.
-This representation allows us to exploit techniques for transforming the underlying entanglement structure, via local complementation (LC)~\cite{hein_multiparty_2004, adcock_mapping_2020, hahn_quantum_2019}, as shown in Figure~\ref{fig:expperimentalTechnique}(b).
-We illustrate how LC operations on the six-photon graph results in a four-party GHZ state in modes $\{1, 2, 5, 6\}$, corresponding to four users, e.g., Alice, Bob-1, Bob-2 and Bob-3, implementing NQKD.
+We now outline the method of manipulating the 6-node graph state~\cite{hein_multiparty_2004} via local complementation (LC)~\cite{hein_multiparty_2004, adcock_mapping_2020, hahn_quantum_2019}.
+The LC operations on the six-photon graph results in a four-party GHZ state in modes $\{1, 2, 5, 6\}$, corresponding to four users, e.g., Alice, Bob-1, Bob-2 and Bob-3, implementing NQKD is shown in Figure~\ref{fig:expperimentalTechnique}(b).
 Conventionally, Alice denotes the party who co-ordinates the error correction and privacy amplification steps after the raw key is established~\cite{proietti_experimental_2021, grasselli_finite-key_2018, epping_multi-partite_2017}.
 We also include LC operations mapped to sets of single-qubit gates~\cite{adcock_mapping_2020} in the circuit.
 Nodes 3 and 4 represent users Charlie and Debbie, who do not participate in the QCKA key generation.
 They measure their qubits in the $\text{Z}$ basis then announce their outcomes, which allows the qubits to be coherently removed from the graph.
 The remaining four qubits are transformed into the star graph which is a locally equivalent to the four-party GHZ state~\cite{hein_multiparty_2004} required for the NQKD protocol.
 We then construct measurement sequences consistent with type-1 and type-2 rounds, i.e., $\text{Z}^{\otimes4}$ and $\text{X}^{\otimes4}$ respectively, of the NQKD protocol.